TeacherVision - Lesson Plans, Printables and moreFree Trial Member Benefits Sign In

 Symbols of the United States

 • Discuss with students the significance of the symbols of our country.
-Then have students draw several of them using the Symbols of the United States worksheet.
+Then have students draw several of these symbols and write down their meanings.

 Internet Resources